Due to complications surrounding COVID-19, the timeline for the writing challenge has been extended.

 JUDGING CRITERIA & PROCESS

-Finalists will be notified no later than April 13, 2018 of the Essay Challenge results.
+Finalists only will be notified no later than April 17, 2020.

 Essays will not be returned to students following the Essay Challenge.

-9th-12th grade students living in the United States are eligible to participate.
+9th-12th grade students living in the United States are eligible to apply for this award.

 Household members and/or children of the employees of the Gerald R. Ford Presidential Museum and the Gerald R. Ford Presidential Foundation are not eligible.